tlextrait/Participation-Forum/README.md

 ## About

-The Participation Forum is a Moodle module developed in 2011 by [Thomas Lextrait](http://tlextrait.com) / [Lychee Apps](http://lycheeapps.com), and [Brant Knutzen](http://brant.knutzen.se/).
+The Participation Forum is a Moodle module designed in 2011 by [Brant Knutzen](http://brant.knutzen.se) and developed by [Thomas Lextrait](http://tlextrait.com) / [Lychee Apps](http://lycheeapps.com).
-Testing and further development plans are underway at the University of Hong Kong.

 This project is open-source and maintained by the community.
 Your contributions are welcome.
 To contribute, fork this repository.